opengovsg/FormSG/CONTRIBUTING.md

 Welcome to FormSG!
 The following are guidelines for contribution.
 Use your best judgment, and feel free to propose changes to this document in an issue.

-## How can I contribute
+## Getting started

+If you are simply looking to start working with the pandas codebase, navigate to the GitHub "issues" tab and start looking through interesting issues.
+There are a number of issues listed under "contribute" where you could start out.

-Please **first discuss the change you wish to make via GitHub issue**, [email](mailto:formsg@tech.gov.sg), or any other method with the repository owners beforehand.
+Otherwise, please **first discuss the change you wish to make via GitHub issue**, [email](mailto:formsg@tech.gov.sg), or any other method with the repository owners beforehand.

 ## Security reports